Is working with polyamory in therapy out of your comfort zone?

 - A 90 minute recorded presentation on working with polyamorous clients in therapy

 - The presentation slides

-- My extensive bibliography with resources for learning more
+- Martha's extensive bibliography with resources for learning more

 - 1.5 CEUs approved by American Association of Sexuality Educators, Counselors and Therapists (AASECT)*

 - Free bonus article: Working with jealousy is the #1 skillset you need to be effective with polyamorous clients.
-That’s why I’m offering, along with this course, a bonus article about how to tackle jealousy, envy, and other uncomfortable emotions.
+That’s why you'll also get a bonus article about how to tackle jealousy, envy, and other uncomfortable emotions.
 You’ll learn strategies for building self-regulation around jealousy and unravelling the complex layers of narrative that create jealousy in the first place.

 At the end of this course, you will have the tools you need to feel confident working with polyamorous clients.

 *This program meets the requirements of the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and is approved for 1.5 CE credits.
 These CE credits may be applied toward AASECT certification and renewal of certification.